Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### I have completed my delegation, where can I check details?

-Once you have completed your delegation, wait for 12 block confirmations on Ethereum (~3-5 minutes), then on the Dashboard,you can click on the “My Delegator Details” option on the left-hand side.
-Or you could also click on “Show Delegator Profile” card
+Once you have completed your delegation, wait for 12 block confirmations on Ethereum (~3-5 minutes).
+After 12 block confirmations, you can click on the “My Delegator Details” option on the left-hand side of the Dashboard.
+Or you could also click on `Show Delegator Profile` card.

 ### Where can I check my rewards?

 On the Dashboard, you can click on the “My Delegator Details” option on the left-hand side.
-Or you could also click on “Show Delegator Profile” card.
+Or you could also click on `Show Delegator Profile` card.

 Check the `New Rewards` card on the right.
 Once you accrue rewards, you can click on the `Details` link to check rewards in detail.